 Minimizes Pressure Ulcers

-This figure gauges the percentage of long-term patients who are suffering from new or worsened pressure ulcers .
+This metric tells you the percent of long-term care patients who suffered from new or worsened pressure ulcers .
 We factor in this statistic in computing both nursing and long-term care grades.

 Minimizes Serious Falls

 In Arbors at Carroll, 3.74% of Patients had Serious Falls

 This indicates the percent of residents that suffered from a major fall.
 Falls resulting in serious injuries are considered to be an indicator of nursing care .
 Major falls which result in injury are routinely caused by lower quality nursing care.

 In Arbors at Carroll, 1.71% of Patients had UTIs

 This indicates the percent of patients that suffered from a urinary tract infection.
 UTI's are considered by many in the nursing home industry to be an indicator of the quality of nursing care .
 UTI's are routinely linked to lower quality nursing care.
 However, this datapoint may also be skewed for certain facilities due to different reporting standards for urinary tract infections.

 In Arbors at Carroll, 13.23% of Patients use Anti-Psychotic Medication

 This metric gauges the percentage of long-term patients who are prescribed antipsychotic medication.
 Increased usage of these drugs may suggest a facility is using these medications to subdue residents in scenarios where such drugs aren't medically required.
 However, some facilities may need to rely on these drugs due to having more patients suffering from cognitive disorders.

 In Arbors at Carroll, 22.46% of Patients use Anti-Anxiety Medication